 Moonrise Kingdom is Anderson’s eighth film, and hardly the first to deal with dysfunction and longing.
 He’s no chameleon—even the claymation of The Fantastic Mr. Fox looked, felt, and sounded like something distinctly of his brand—but Anderson continues finding subtle ways to express his themes differently.
 Here, it’s the intersection of Sam and Suzy’s dream with the reality of the adults who watch over them.
 The lives led by the Bishops, Captain Sharp, and Scout Master Ward are fractured and sometimes terrible.
 However well they think they’re hiding this, however much they assume their children remain oblivious, the two understand the problems of the real world, perhaps better than their wards.
 That the unknown holds so much potential is why they run away.
 But potential is often not realized, and is rarely perfect.
 Their utopia, the Moonrise Kingdom, lies at the edge of the sea.
 Storm clouds are gathering.
 Look at their empire.
 How easily the ocean could sweep it away.

 Moonrise Kingdom.
-Directed by Wes Anderson.
 With Jared Gilman (Sam), Kara Hayward (Suzy), Bruce Willis (Captain Sharp), Edward Norton (Scout Master Ward), Bill Murray (Walt Bishop), Frances McDormand (Laura Bishop), Tilda Swinton (Social Services), Jason Schwartzman (Cousin Ben), and Harvey Keitel (Commander Pierce).
-Released May 25, 2012, by Focus Features.
+Directed by Wes Anderson from a screenplay by Anderson and Roman Coppola.